runtimeverification/k/docs/user_manual.md

 associativity inline within a set of productions, because the productions are not contiguous within a single file.

-For this purpose, we introduce the equivalent `syntax priorities`, `syntax left`, `syntax right`, and `syntax non-assoc` declarations.
+For this purpose, we introduce the equivalent `syntax priority`, `syntax left`, `syntax right`, and `syntax non-assoc` declarations.
 For example, the above grammar can be written equivalently as: